mnot/I-D/uri-get-off-my-lawn/draft.md

 unless they are explicitly defining one for reuse by media type definitions.

-# Security Considerations

-This document does not introduce new protocol artifacts with security considerations.
-It prohibits some practices that might lead to vulnerabilities; for example, if a security-sensitive mechanism is introduced by assuming that a URI path component or query string has a particular meaning, false positives might be encountered (due to sites that already use the chosen string).
-See also
-{{RFC6943}}.

-# IANA Considerations

-There are no direct IANA actions specified in this document.

---- back

-# Acknowledgments

-Thanks to David Booth, Dave Crocker, Tim Bray, Anne van Kesteren, Martin Thomson, Erik Wilde and Dave Thaler for their suggestions and feedback.

 # Alternatives to Specifying Structure in URIs {#alternatives}

 Given the issues above, the most successful strategy for applications and extensions that wish to